grafana/pyroscope/docs/sources/operators-guide/architecture/components/ingester.md

 ### Replication

 By default, each series is replicated to three ingesters.
-Writes to the Mimir cluster are successful if a quorum of ingesters received the data, which is a minimum of 2 with a replication factor of 3.
+Writes to the Fire cluster are successful if a quorum of ingesters received the data, which is a minimum of 2 with a replication factor of 3.
-If the Mimir cluster loses an ingester, the in-memory series samples held by the lost ingester are available at least in one other ingester.
+If the Fire cluster loses an ingester, the in-memory series samples held by the lost ingester are available at least in one other ingester.
 In the event of a single ingester failure, no time series samples are lost.
 If multiple ingesters fail, time series might be lost if the failure affects all the ingesters holding the replicas of a specific time series.